Volunteer Handbook – Program Values and Guidelines

 2019-24 Seattle Public Schools Strategic Plan

 Seattle Public Schools is committed to making sure every student graduates prepared for college, a career, and community participation.
-Seattle Excellence is the district's 2019-24 strategic plan., our five-year strategic plan is focused on supporting students of color who are furthest away from educational justice.
-Volunteering with Seattle Public Schools provides families and community members opportunities to participate in this effort by:
+Seattle Excellence, our five-year strategic plan is focused on supporting students of color who are furthest away from educational justice.
+Volunteering with SPS provides families and community members opportunities to participate in this effort by:

 - volunteering as reading tutors to support the 3rd-grade reading goal and our Seattle Super Readers,